SMSF trustees can be subject to a suite of penalties, if they fail to properly adhere to the super rules.

-The explanatory memorandum that accompanied the relatively new legislation, states that the SMSF penalties, taking effect from 1 July 2014 will enable the ATO to “give directions and impose administrative penalties for contraventions of the SIS Act [and] will provide the Regulator with additional tools, both educational and punitive, in conjunction with… existing powers.”
+The explanatory memorandum that accompanied the relatively new legislation introducing harsher SMSF penalties, states that the SMSF penalties, which took effect from 1 July 2014 will enable the ATO to “give directions and impose administrative penalties for contraventions of the SIS Act [and] will provide the Regulator with additional tools, both educational and punitive, in conjunction with… existing powers.”

 You can read more detail about penalties, and the size of the financial penalties, later in the article.